 The loaders load each cluster from 10K OPS to 600K OPS incremented by 10K OPS with each measurement, creating 60 observation points.
 Before each load, data and cache were cleaned.
 Each load ran for 15 minutes.

-The following workloads were tested: Scylla 3 Nodes vs. Cassandra 3, 9, 15, and 30 nodes, using replication factor 3 and consistency level QUORUM.
+The following workloads were tested: Scylla 3 Nodes vs. Apache Cassandra 3, 9, 15, and 30 nodes, using replication factor 3 and consistency level QUORUM.

 The operations were 50% Reads and 50% writes. (view YCSB Workloads.)